 Great Rail Journeys has rail tours to delight everyone, from festive visits to the Belgium Christmas Markets to nostalgic steam railway weekends, and with so much to see and do here we're sure that once you've visited Belgium with us you'll want to return again and again.

 Visit Ypres and enjoy a tour of fabulous Bruges, with its perfectly preserved centre and myriad of attractive waterways making it a wonderful destination to explore.
 We will also discover some of the most significant battlefields fought upon during the Great War, as well as experiencing what life was really like in the trenches.

 From the Floralia Spring Flower Show, to one of the world's largest botanical gardens and Ghent's 35th Floraliën celebrations, discover the kaleidoscopic displays of Belgium in the spring on this delightful five day rail tour.

-A short rail journey to Lille takes us close to the Battlefields of Ypres and the Somme, which we explore either side of a guided tour of the fascinating city of Lille, which includes a 'gourmet' beer and waffle tasting.
+A short rail journey to Lille takes us close to the Battlefields of Ypres and the Somme, two of the most infamous and iconic sites of the First World War.
+We also explore the fascinating city of Lille on a guided tour which includes a traditional beer and waffle tasting.